astropy/astroquery/docs/mast/mast.rst

 Currenlty, the API only includes the search functionality.
 The functionality to download data products associated with search results is not currently supported.

-An object of MissionsMast class is instantiated with a default mission of 'hst' and default service set to 'search'. set_service() and set_mission() can be used to change the service and mission to other values but right now, API only supports search service and 'hst' mission.
+An object of MastMissions class is instantiated with a default mission of 'hst' and default service set to 'search'. set_service() and set_mission() can be used to change the service and mission to other values but right now, API only supports search service and 'hst' mission.

 .. code-block:: python

-                >>> from astroquery.mast.missions import MissionsMast
+                >>> from astroquery.mast.missions import MastMissions
-                >>> missions = MissionsMast()
+                >>> missions = MastMissions()
                 >>> missions.mission
                 'hst'
                 >>> missions.service